HomeFiber setup

 - Expose RPC the same way as creators (HTTPS + reverse proxy is typical).

 - In Backr, open Dashboard → Settings → Basic and save Your Fiber node JSON-RPC URL.
-Backr requires this for paying creators; there is no shared custodial patron node in the product model.
+Each member needs their own node and URL so payments come from their wallet.

 - Visit a creator, choose a tier, and use Support — your node will execute send_payment.